 Please note, it is no longer the responsibility of the police to accept stray dogs and they should not be taken to police stations.
 The police does, however, retain its duties with regard to dangerous dogs.

 Birmingham Dogs Home holds a register of missing dogs.
 If you have lost your dog within the District of Stratford-on-Avon, please contact Birmingham Dogs Home on 0121 643 5211.
 They will be able to tell you whether your dog has been impounded, along with the reclaiming process and any costs incurred.
 If your dog is not impounded, a description of the dog will be taken and the details logged.

 If your dog is not at Birmingham Dogs Home, you may wish to contact DogLost on 0844 8003220.
 In addition, you can register your dog as missing with K9 Search UK or by calling 07988 433187.
 You are also advised to contact dog wardens covering neighbouring areas in case your dog has crossed a border and been taken to a different pound.

 Other useful contacts

-In accordance with the Environmental Protection Act 1990, stray dogs are detained for seven clear days after seizure.
-After this time, in accordance with the Act, ownership of dogs that have not been claimed transfers automatically to Birmingham Dogs Home.
+Stray dogs are kept for up to seven clear days after seizure.
+If they are not claimed ownership of the dog transfers automatically to Birmingham Dogs Home.
 At this point, the former owner of the stray dog has no legal claim for the return of the animal.
 Once their suitability has been assessed, dogs will become available for rehoming and will appear on the Birmingham Dogs Home website.